YingfanWang/PaCMAP/README.md

 Our latest algorithm, Pairwise Controlled Manifold Approximation with Local Adjusted Graph(*LocalMAP*), from a nonparametric perspective, address this problem by dynamically and locally adjusting the graph during the final stage, making the real clusters within the dataset to be easier to identify and more separable comparing to other DR methods that may overlook or combine.

-Check out our [AAAI Paper]() and the [Code](https://github.com/williamsyy/LocalMAP) for detailed insights into the new approach.
+Check out our [AAAI Paper (to be released)]() and the [Code](https://github.com/williamsyy/LocalMAP) for detailed insights into the new approach.
 This method will be embedded into PaCMAP package soon.

 ## <a name='Introduction'></a>Introduction